Revisiting the Electroweak Supersymmetry from the Generalized Minimal Supergravity: Results and discussion

 We conclude by presenting two benchmark tables.
-Table~\ref{table1} summarizes representative scenarios for the case with negative Higgsino mass parameter (\(\mu < 0\)), while Table~\ref{table2} corresponds to the case with \(\mu > 0\).
-In Table~\ref{table1}, \textbf{Point 1} illustrates a scenario with a gluino as the NLSP, which has already been ruled out by current LHC SUSY search. \textbf{Point 2} represents a Higgs funnel (resonance) solution, where the pseudoscalar Higgs mass \(m_A = 2.247~\text{TeV}\) and the heavy scalar Higgs mass \(m_H = 2.264~\text{TeV}\) are nearly degenerate.
+Table~\ref{table1} summarizes representative scenarios for the case with a negative Higgsino mass parameter (\(\mu < 0\)), while Table~\ref{table2} corresponds to the case with \(\mu > 0\).
+In Table~\ref{table1}, \textbf{Point 1} illustrates a scenario with a gluino as the NLSP, which has already been ruled out by current LHC SUSY searches. \textbf{Point 2} represents a Higgs funnel (resonance) solution, where the pseudoscalar Higgs mass \(m_A = 2.247~\text{TeV}\) and the heavy scalar Higgs mass \(m_H = 2.264~\text{TeV}\) are nearly degenerate.
 The LSP in this case is a bino-like neutralino with mass approximately \(0.902~\text{TeV}\), making it a valid \(A/H\)-resonance solution. \textbf{Point 3} corresponds to an NLSP stau scenario in which the stau mass is approximately \(1.048~\text{TeV}\), and the LSP, a bino-like neutralino, has a mass around \(1.024~\text{TeV}\). \textbf{Point 4} exemplifies stop-neutralino co-annihilation, with the NLSP stop mass around \(1.224~\text{TeV}\) and the LSP neutralino (bino-like) mass close to \(1.171~\text{TeV}\). \textbf{Point 5} features chargino-neutralino co-annihilation, where the LSP neutralino, dominantly bino with some wino admixture, has a mass of approximately \(0.859~\text{TeV}\), while the lightest chargino mass is around \(0.866~\text{TeV}\).
-Finally, \textbf{Point 6} showcases sbottom-neutralino co-annihilation, with the NLSP sbottom at \(1.321~\text{TeV}\) and the bino-like LSP neutralino at \(1.240~\text{TeV}\). \textbf{Points 7 and 8} illustrate scenarios corresponding to the \(Z\)- and \(H\)-resonance (pole) solutions, respectively.
-In the \(Z\)-pole case (Point 7), LSP is a bino-like neutralino with a mass of approximately \(45~\text{GeV}\), facilitating efficient annihilation via \(Z\)-boson resonance.
-For the \(H\)-pole case (Point 8), the LSP is a bino-dominated neutralino with a significant higgsino admixture, having a mass near \(59~\text{GeV}\), enabling resonant annihilation through the light CP-even Higgs boson.
+Finally, \textbf{Point 6} showcases sbottom-neutralino co-annihilation, with the NLSP sbottom at \(1.321~\text{TeV}\) and the bino-like LSP neutralino at \(1.240~\text{TeV}\).
 These solutions are consistent with relic density constraints and remain viable under current collider and DM search limits.